 A: Jackson Racing supercharger systems require a minimum of 91 octane fuel.
 This octane rating is according to the (R+M)/2 standard.
-We recommend high-quality Top Tier gasolines for your supercharged vehicle.
+We recommend high-quality Top Tier gasoline for your supercharged vehicle.

-A: Header/Test-Pipe can help the engine breathe better, and increase power depending on the application.
-But when adding a header and/or test-pipe, you MUST ensure your engine tuning will support the upgrade.
-Also, test-pipes are designed for Racing Purposes Only, and are not for highway use.
-It is important to note that headers and test-pipes do not always yield positive results.
+A: Header/Test Pipe can help the engine breathe better, and increase power depending on the application.
+But when adding a header and/or test pipe, you MUST ensure your engine tuning will support the upgrade.
+Also, test pipes are designed for Closed Course Competition Use Only, and are not for public highway use in any state.
+It is important to note that headers and test pipes do not always yield positive results.
 If you are not sure if your system will support such an upgrade, feel free to contact Jackson Racing about what upgrades each kit will support.

 Q: What additional parts could I put on to help my Jackson Racing-powered vehicle?